 If your system is equipped with a tach filter and not using the ECM controlled distributor set ignition timing to the factory specifications for your engine.
-Insure that the timing is in fact being set with the proper TDC indicator.
-We have found on some engines that two different indicators are present and that the timing was set to the incorrect indicator.
-This causes operational issues with the engine if the timing is not set correctly.

 Restart the engine and let it idle for a while.
 Insure that there are no fuel or vacuum leaks while running and that the idle appears to be controlled by the ECM.
 The engine speed will be higher while cold and first started and will come down to a base idle on its own.
+Do not turn the idle adjustment screw on the Throttle Body, this screw is pre-adjusted and does not need to be tampered with for most standard engines.
 If the engine will not idle properly check for vacuum leaks, proper timing setting, or a check engine light illuminated.
-When all of these checks have been made go to troubleshooting guide #10 to and set the base engine speed to 625 RPM in drive or neutral for de-icing applications.
+If all of these checks have been made and you are experiencing a problem go to troubleshooting guide #10 to further diagnose the issue.
 When you are confident that all is running properly, you may shut it down and complete the remainder of the installation.

-Secure any wires that you may choose, ensuring they are routed away from exhaust manifolds, cables, etc. You can seal the wiring harness to the firewall or floorpan at this time when you are confident of the amount of wire required running into the engine compartment.
+Secure any wires that you may choose, ensuring they are routed away from exhaust manifolds, cables, etc. You can seal the wiring harness to the firewall at this time when you are confident of the amount of wire required running into the engine compartment.
+You may want to fit the plastic loom around the main portion of the wiring harness to seal the grommet to the wires.
+Depending on how many wires are included with your harness, it may be necessary to tape up the wires in the main portion of the harness to seal to the grommet provided or one that you have provided.